 Alex Ormond '17

-Alex’s favorite course was Media Management and Economics because she was able to study the management and innovation behind technology she uses every day.
+Alex's favorite course was Media Management and Economics because she was able to study the management and innovation behind technology she uses every day.
 She is excited about taking classes that challenge her to think about innovative solutions to problems in the technology industry.
-In addition to her major, Alex is also pursuing a minor in English.
+In addition to her major, Alex also pursued a minor in English.